 Bathing will also help your dachshund maintain a smooth coat.
 Baths should be regular but not overly-frequent, as the natural oils in your pet’s hair protect its skin from the environment.
 During a bath, gently clean your dachshund’s ears with a cotton ball or the tip of a moistened towel, taking care to keep soap and water out of its eyes and ears.
 Remember to exclusively use dog-friendly shampoos and cleaning agents, as products formulated for humans tend to have pH levels unsuitable for dogs.
 And, while shorthaired and wirehaired dachshunds may be left to air-dry after a bath, longhaired dachshunds should be blow-dried with a hair dryer on a low setting.

 Brushing their teeth

 Making a habit of brushing your dachshund’s teeth at least twice a week is important, too, as doing so can forestall an expensive and painful dental surgery in the future.
 Using a clean toothbrush, apply a pea-sized amount of dog-toothpaste to the brush, gently pull back your dog’s lips, and spend one to two minutes brushing the teeth.

-All of this, in addition to a lifestyle filled with regular exercise, nutritious food, and a loving home, will provide your special dachshund with a long, happy, and healthy life.
 For more information regarding dachshund care, or if you’re interested in welcoming a dachshund puppy into your home, visit Patti’s Dachshund Farm.